MathewTomberlin/SwarmUI_MCP_Agent/README.md

 and Pydantic (though Pydantic is mostly unused in this implementation).

 # SwarmUI MCP Server
-The SwarmUI MCP Server prototype is declared in server.ts
+The SwarmUI MCP Server prototype is declared in server.ts.

 The /GenerateText2Image and /GetNewSession SwarmUI API endpoints are exposed via generateImage() and getSessionId() methods, which are described in the (MCP) Server capabilities config when instantiating the Server.
 The Server